Benefits of Using a Water Softener

 Soft water maintains the efficiency of water heaters.

 Gas storage and tankless water heaters operating on soft water hold on to the factory efficiency rating over a 15-year period.
 In comparison, using hard water for a gas water heater can lower efficiency by up to 48 percent.

-If you have an electric water heater, up to 30 pounds of rock-like scale can accumulate in the tank from hard water.
+If you use an electric water heater, up to 30 pounds of rock-like scale can build up in the tank from hard water.
 The scale is a poor heat conductor.
-It can decrease the life of your heating element, because it has to work harder to heat water.
+It can decrease the life of your heating element, because it has to work more to heat water.

 Soft Skin, Brighter Laundry and Cleaner Dishes